090217

 each of us without a diagram.

-to remedy the situation.
-First, let us list the course corrections needed and
+needed to remedy the situation.
+First, let us list the course corrections needed

 1]Balance the federal budget in order to restore confidence in dollar.